 Mid-size trucks effectively replaced compact trucks about 15 years ago, when the Dakota, the Tacoma, and the Frontier all were nudged up in size and mission.
 Compact trucks like the Chevy Colorado were left behind—until now.

 The standard inline-4 puts it in a huge group of vehicles we'd consider for commuter duty, a hatchback alternative with a lot more usefulness strapped to its back.
-The base 2.5-liter inline-4 is a member of the engine family that also powers GM's big sedans and luxury cars, everything from the Impala to the Cadillac CTS.
-It's rated at 200 horsepower, coupled to a choice of a manual or automatic 6-speed, and happily quiet and unobtrusive as it works hard to provide moderate acceleration.
-It's a fine choice for light-duty users who depend on an open bed rather than the top towing and hauling numbers.
+The base 200-horsepower 2.5-liter inline-4 is a member of the engine family that also powers GM's big sedans and luxury cars, everything from the Impala to the Cadillac CTS.
+The quietly unobtrusive mill delivers moderate acceleration by way of six-speed manual or six-speed automatic transmissions.
+If you need the light-duty utility of a truck without the big towing and payload ratings, the 2.5-liter engine is a solid choice.